So often, people with disabilities are pretty much automatically ignored, put down, or ostracized by our communities.

 Because the systems are based upon income, working at all increases the risk of losing benefits

-Generally, social welfare programs provide services and support until your earnings pass a designated ‘magic number’, which often changes on a yearly basis.
+Generally, social welfare programs provide services and support until your earnings pass a designated “magic number”, which often changes on a yearly basis.

 The programs support you until the moment you pass the magic number, at which point all of that program’s support is pulled.
 This means that bringing in that last $5 at work might cost you $150 in food stamps, your Medicaid coverage, and/or several hundred dollars of savings on your utilities(LIHEAP) per month.

-At the same time, it’s all built around your monthly income, so those months where you get a third(if being paid biweekly) or fifth(if paid weekly) check may put you over for that month.
+At the same time, it’s all built around your monthly income, so those months where you get a third(if being paid biweekly) or a fifth(if paid weekly) check may put you over for that month.

-To make matters worse, if you do end up ineligible due to income, it can take the programs months to years to put the pieces together and figure it out.
+To make matters worse, if you do end up ineligible due to income, it can take the program(s) months to years to put the pieces together and figure it out.
 In the meantime, you get the benefits, but when they realize what happened, you get the repayment demand.

-SSDI is defined as support for people living with disabling conditions – however, on top of the medical problems, people must also have substantial limits to their income in order to be eligible for support.
+SSDI is defined as support for people living with disabling conditions – however, on top of the medical problems, people must also have substantial limits on their income in order to be eligible for support.

 That income is less than some people’s monthly checks – meaning that it’s easily possible to earn your way out of SSDI while earning less than the value of your monthly check(let alone the insurance).